angelfish dominance

 Separate The Pair

-Pairs are very confrontational.
+Pairs are confrontational.
 It’s wise to separate them from the other fish until they no longer have to care for their young.

 Give Them Sufficient Plants